mia-platform/documentation/docs/development_suite/doctor-service/configure_doctor_service.md

 Specifically, the _Doctor_ allows the user to do two things:

 1. `check-up` all services in the configurations file by simply call the _root_ path (e.g. <a href="http://api.dev.gruppocattolica.it/playground/check-up" target="_blank">http://api.dev.gruppocattolica.it/playground/check-up</a>);
-2. `check-up` a subgroup of services by specify the tag &rarr; all services can have a list of _tags_ (optional) and the _Doctor_ will expose a route for each tag, that will return the `check-up` of services with that tag.
+2. `check-up` a subgroup of services by specify the tag &rarr; all services can have a list of _tags_ (optional) and the _Doctor_ will expose a dedicated route for each tag, that will return the `check-up` of services with that tag.

 !!! warning
     **<u>NB</u>**. all the services call by the _Doctor_ **MUST** have the `/-/check-up` route.